 The AP Course Audit will begin accepting syllabi for review in March 2014.

 Resources to help teachers prepare their revised syllabi are now available on the AP Physics 1 and AP Physics 2 pages on the AP Course Audit website, including syllabus development guides, curricular requirements, four annotated sample syllabi for each subject, and example textbook lists.

 AP offers a wide range of professional development options to ensure that teachers have access to the training they need to implement AP Physics 1 and AP Physics 2.
 These options include one-day, face-to-face workshops and AP Summer Institutes, where participants learn practical ways to design a rigorous curriculum and prepare students for success on the exams.

-- Beginning in June 2013, AP Physics B workshops and AP Summer Institutes devote approximately 20 percent of the sessions to previewing the new courses, supporting the transition to the new curriculum framework.
+- AP Physics B workshops and AP Summer Institutes devote approximately 20 percent of the sessions to previewing the new courses, supporting the transition to the new curriculum framework.
 Additional one-day workshops focus specifically on building students' reasoning skills.

 - Beginning in June 2014, AP Physics workshops and AP Summer Institutes will focus on the new courses only.